helm/charts/incubator/buzzfeed-sso/README.md

-`namespace` | namespace to use | `default` `emailDomain` | the sso email domain for authentication | REQUIRED `rootDomain` | the parent domain used for protecting your backends | REQUIRED `cluster` | the cluster name for SSO | `dev` `auth.annotations` | extra annotations for auth pods | `{}` `auth.domain` | the auth domain used for OAuth callbacks | REQUIRED
+`namespace` | namespace to use | `default` `emailDomain` | the sso email domain for authentication | REQUIRED `rootDomain` | the parent domain used for protecting your backends | REQUIRED `whitelistedEmails` | comma-seperated list of emails which should be whitelisted | OPTIONAL `cluster` | the cluster name for SSO | `dev` `auth.annotations` | extra annotations for auth pods | `{}` `auth.domain` | the auth domain used for OAuth callbacks | REQUIRED